dveksler02/dveksler02.github.io/dataanalysis.md

 Now printing the first 5 rows we can see that each review has a column on star rating as well as the sentiment scores: positive, negative and neutral.

+This is a test line just to see what the problem is.

 | Unnamed: | Reviewer Name | Star Rating  |
 |:---------|:--------------|:-------------|